FarronF/limerick-council-meetings/meetings/2021/04/13-Virtual Meeting of the Climate Action Biodiversity and Environment SPC/Minutes - Meeting of the Climate Action Biodiversity and Environment SPC - 9th February 2021.md

 in Group 4 region which included Dublin; (ii) that Limerick would argue that no water should

-be taken from the Shannon until such time as the leakage issues in Dublin were addressed.--- 3
+be taken from the Shannon until such time as the leakage issues in Dublin were addressed.
+---
+3

 Cllr B Collins advised that the presentation had been made to the Economic Development SPC